firebend77/codeCheck/README.md

 # codeCheck
-javascript/html attempt to automatically check code
+javascript/html attempt to automatically check code as you type.